 Dress Code for Playing Golf

 It is expected that members and their guests will choose to dress in a fashion befitting the surroundings and atmosphere provided in the setting of the Club.
 Dress requirements for men prohibit: denim of any type, T-shirts, and collarless shirts.
 Golf shorts are permitted.
 Dress requirements for women prohibit: halters, tank tops, low neck shirts without collars, bike shorts, and any type of denim.
 Shirts and shoes must be worn at all times when on club premises excluding the locker room facilities.
 Members and guests are required to use the locker room facilities for the changing of apparel or footwear.
 Any person that is not wearing proper attire will not be permitted to use any of the golf facilities.
-Casual attire is permitted until Tillie & Willies restaurant.
+Golf casual attire is permitted in Tillie & Willies restaurant.

 It is the goal of all players to complete the rounds in four hours.
 This amount of time is more than adequate, provided all players remain aware of the rights of others to play without delay.
-It is responsibility of each group to keep pace with the group ahead.
+It is the responsibility of each group to keep pace with the group ahead.
 If a group falls one complete hole behind the group ahead, the group should allow the following group to play through.
 It is each group’s responsibility to be observant of this position on the course and keep pace.
 Our golf professionals have the authority to keep play moving at the proper pace for all players’ enjoyment.
 Players unable to keep proper pace may be requested to skip holes in order to resume proper position on the course.
 If a player is repeatedly warned for slow play, the club may take such action as it deems appropriate, including without limitations, restricting the person’s use of the golf course during certain times of the day.

 Guest Check-In Policy

-All club members and their guests are required to check in at our golf shop counter prior to their cheat time.
+All club members and their guests are required to check in at our golf shop counter prior to their tee time.
 The guest of the club member will be required to pay the appropriate guest fee.

 Cell Phone Policy